blogmywiki/pet-python-startrek/README.rst

 - moved SRS Y co-ordinate axis labels to left
 - initial energy in PET version is 5000, in this Python port it was 3000
 - docked status shown as 'D'
+- removed random system damage, eg for using the computer too much

 To do list